h-hamza0/BasicMetalGPU/README.md

 To be announced

 ## Purpose
-To demonstrate the viability of utilizing Metal-GPU driven biomolecular applications
+To demonstrate the viability of utilizing Metal-GPU driven biomolecular applications.
+Powered by C++, Metal-GPU, SwiftUI